 Ours is a wonderful old building, with its' origins in the mid-16th Century.
 To the rear of the main building is The Old School Room, built in early Victorian times to support the provision of a basic education to children from the Work House opposite.
 Darts and Cribbage are now played here and this private space also acts as our Function Room.
 Here we host dinner parties, business meetings and social gatherings of all types for all ages.

-With a comprehensive menu of traditional pub food including something for everyone, including vegetarians and those requiring Gluten Free options, a great selection of wines, beers and spirits and surrounded by history (incl. the remains of an Iron Age fort just down the road) why not pay us a visit?
-You’ll not be disappointed!
+With a comprehensive menu of traditional pub food including something for everyone, including vegetarians and those requiring Gluten Free options, a great selection of wines, beers and spirits and surrounded by history (incl. the remains of an Iron Age fort just down the road) you’ll not be disappointed when you visit.